bakpede1/proj2/README.md

 # Proj 2

-This program creates a simple social networking app
+This project creates a simple social networking app

 for an organization with up to 100 people.

-Each person can then become friends with
+The user can become friends with other people

-those people in the organization until a user
+in the organization until they choose to exit the app.

-exits the app.